MuaazH/ZKTeco_PULLSDK_Wrapper/README.md

 # ZKTeco PullSDK Wrapper
 This wrapper is only for Pull devices (inBio, C3 panels, ...etc).
-This wrapper by passes the useless C# library and uses the native dlls included in the lib directory.
+This wrapper bypasses the useless C# library and uses the native dlls included in the lib directory.

 # .Net Core
 This libray is using .Net Core.
 You can copy the source and downgrade if you feel like it.